 In the event the student is successful upon appeal and has continued to satisfy all requirements for the completion of the course, the student shall have the election of either: (a) having the grade associated with the alleged misconduct removed from consideration of the studentís final grade for the course; or (b) resubmitting the homework assignment, project, report, paper, or re-taking a similar examination for a grade equal in weight to the credit originally attributable at the time the studentís conduct was challenged.

 Attendance shall be taken in all classes.
 The general policy with regard to student attendance in any class is determined by the instructor and is announced to the class at the beginning of each semester.

-On occasion, students are unable to attend a class session due to illness, accident, or some other emergency situation.
-Students should contact their individual instructors directly, through phone or email, from the information in their class syllabus.
-If students are unable to reach their instructors, they should contact the appropriate academic departments.
-Extended absences from class should be substantiated by appropriate documentation.
-The Office of the Dean of Students will notify the studentís instructors and department chair.
+In the event that a student is unable to attend a class session due to illness, accident, or some other emergency situation, he/she should contact their individual instructors directly, through phone or email, from the information in their class syllabus.
+Extended absences from class should be substantiated by appropriate documentation, and sent to the Dean of Students, who will notify the studentís instructors and department chair.
 This notification is not to be construed as an ďexcusedĒ absence for the student who will still be responsible for following up with instructors and arranging to complete missed work.

 A student who believes that an instructor has (a) established an unjust attendance policy, or (b) unfairly penalized the student for absences, should abide by the grade appeal procedures.

 An appeal is an important document.
 Technically, it is an earnest and urgent request made to a higher authority, stating a case for reversal of a decision (such as a grade), or requesting that this authority reconsider its position on an important matter.